 Eligibility

-• Are admitted to a program.
+• Are admitted to a program at another institution.

 • Meet the minimum grade point average.